UAAP Ballroom Formation Competition

 The UAAP Ballroom Formation Competition is a contest on dance sport among member-schools of the University Athletic Association of the Philippines.
 Its first edition was held on 3 September 2016 in UST Quadricentennial Pavilion Arena.

-It has two categories: the Latin America division and the Standard division.
-The competition is only a demonstration sport; thus, it has no bearing in the overall standing.
+It has two categories: the Latin division and the Standard division.
+The competition is only a special event sport; thus, it has no bearing on the overall standing.

 In its first competition, seven out of all eight UAAP member-schools joined.
 University of the Philippines Ballroom Formation Team won both categories.

+Latin Mixed was added for its third edition in UAAP Season 85 where UP claimed the first-ever title.